kazuto1011/deeplab-pytorch/README.md

 ```
 Default settings:
 * Stochastic gradient descent (SGD) is used with momentum of 0.9 and initial learning rate of 2.5e-4.
 Polynomial learning rate decay is employed; the learning rate is multiplied by ```(1-iter/max_iter)**power``` at every 10 iterations.
 * Weights are updated 20,000 iterations with mini-batch of 10.
-The batch is not processed at once due to high occupancy of video memories, instead, gradients from semi-batch loss are aggregated and finally the SGD is performed (```batch_size * iter_size = 10```).
+The batch is not processed at once due to high occupancy of video memories, instead, gradients of small batches are aggregated, and weight updating is performed at the end (```batch_size * iter_size = 10```).
 * Input images are randomly scaled by factors ranging from 0.5 to 1.5, and are randomly cropped or zero-padded so that the input size is fixed during training.
 * Loss is defined as a sum of responses from multi-scale inputs (1x, 0.75x, 0.5x) and element-wise max across the scales.
 The "unlabeled" class (index 0) is ignored in the loss computation.
 * Fully-connected CRF is used as a postprocessing for outputted probability maps.
 Grid search is not implemented in this repository.